 4. A random girl on stickers plastered throughout the cities

 This is one of the strangest ones.
-I live in The Hague and have noticed that almost everywhere I went (downtown, the beach, and the suburbs), there was a sticker with what appears to be some type of yearbook-style picture of a young blonde girl.
+I live in The Hague and noticed that almost everywhere I went (downtown, the beach, and the suburbs), there was a sticker with what appears to be some type of yearbook-style picture of a young blonde girl.

 I later found out this girl is all grown up now and has an Instagram account (@hetzusje), where she visits the sticker theme and you can even DM her for stickers.
 I mean, c’mon, how weird is that?
 You can’t make this stuff up!

 5. Curtains that are wide open (or no curtains at all)

-I will admit this is not the first time I visit this topic, but I keep coming back to it because it simply blows my mind time and time again.
-It deserves a spot on the weird things Dutch people do because where else in the world can you see everything that goes on inside a house while you walk down the street?
+I will admit this isn’t the first time I visit this topic but I keep coming back to it because it blows my mind time and time again.

-I think it is a combination of “we have nothing to hide” and “everyone keeps their eyes on their own business”.
-Of course, that is not entirely the case for impressionable internationals.
-It’s very hard not to look inside.
+I think it’s a combination of “we have nothing to hide” and “everyone keeps their eyes on their own business”.
+Of course, that’s not entirely the case for impressionable internationals — it’s very hard not to look inside.

 What are some of the weirdest things you have discovered during your time in the Netherlands?
 Tell us your thoughts in the comments below!